Table of contents: [Hide] [Show]

 • Personal Relationships: A lawyer may have a close personal relationship with a party to the litigation, such as a family member or friend.
 This could create a conflict of interest, as the lawyer’s personal relationship could affect their ability to represent the client objectively.

-Baca Juga : Criminal Lawyer McAllen: Your Legal Advocate
+Baca Juga : Minneapolis Criminal Lawyer: Your Guide to Justice

 When a conflict of interest arises, the lawyer has an ethical obligation to disclose the conflict to the client and obtain informed consent before proceeding.
 If the conflict cannot be resolved, the lawyer must withdraw from the case to avoid compromising the client’s interests.